 Provost and Executive Vice Chancellor for Research and Academic Affairs

-Provost Moghe works with the chancellor and Rutgers University–New Brunswick deans and directors to strategically recruit, promote, and develop faculty.
-Among other duties, he oversees programs for faculty excellence that centralizes and enhances faculty supports at every stage of a faculty member's career.
-He conceptualized and directed the first National Science Foundation-funded IGERT program at Rutgers which served as a blueprint for several other Ph.D. training programs.
+Provost Conway works with the chancellor and Rutgers University–New Brunswick deans and directors to strategically recruit, promote, and develop faculty.
+Among other duties, she oversees programs for faculty excellence that centralizes and enhances faculty supports at every stage of a faculty member's career.

 Vice Chancellor for Advancement, New Brunswick